If you’re working as a Dasher for DoorDash, you might be wondering – how does DoorDash assign orders?

 DoorDash does try to time orders so that the food will be ready by the time the Dasher arrives.
 This could explain why the nearest Dasher might not always receive the order.
 It’s possible that DoorDash could go for someone a little farther away so that the order will be ready by the time the Dasher arrives at the restaurant.

-That being said, the closer you are to busy restaurants, the more likely you are to get DoorDash orders assigned to you.
+Still, the closer you are to busy restaurants, the more likely you are to get DoorDash orders assigned to you.
 In short, your location will matter the most when it comes to how DoorDash assigns orders.

 2. Your Vehicle Type